Kad3n13/C458/README2.md

 - ✔️ **Self-Esteem** relates to the value and respect one has for themselves.
 - ✔️ **Self-Awareness** is the conscious understanding of one’s character, feelings, motives, and desires.
 - ✔️ **Handling Relationships** involves communication and is a key emotional intelligence skill.

+# Lesson Summary: Emotional Wellness

+Now that you have completed this lesson, you should be able to identify the components of **emotional wellness**.

+Take a moment to reflect on what you’ve learned:

+---

+## 🧠 What is Emotional Wellness?

+- **Emotional wellness** (also known as emotional health) is the ability to:
+  - Have and express thoughts, feelings, and emotions appropriately
+  - Cope effectively with life’s challenges

+---

+## 💡 Characteristics of an Emotionally Healthy Individual

+Emotionally healthy individuals often demonstrate:

+- **Self-awareness**
+- **Self-caring**
+- **High self-esteem**
+- **Self-confidence**
+- A sense of **responsibility**
+- **Resilience** in the face of setbacks
+- **Flexibility** in different situations
+- A **goal-oriented** mindset
+- Strong **connections to others**

+---

+## 🌟 Emotional Intelligence (EI)

+- **Emotional Intelligence (EI)** is the ability to:
+  - Monitor and understand one’s own emotions
+  - Recognize and respond to the emotions of others
+  - Use this emotional awareness to guide thinking and behavior

+> _Building emotional intelligence helps improve relationships, decision-making, and overall mental health._